 UDP client and server

-With UDP we don’t have the notion of connected socket but it is still useful for many protocols like DNS.
+With UDP we don’t have the notion of a connected socket but it is still useful for many protocols like DNS.

 - For the client script, the interface is the same as before for sending and receiving messages.
-The udp object used here is a ConnectedUDPSocket object.
+The UDP object used here is a ConnectedUDPSocket object.

-- For the server script, the udp object used is an UDPSocket one.
+- For the server script, the UDP object used is an UDPSocket one.
 To send a message we use the method sendto and we have to pass the message, the client host and the client port.
-Yeah.. a bit boilerplate, but is due to the nature of udp socket.
+Yeah.. a bit boilerplate, but is due to the nature of UDP socket.

 Bonus: a dual server

-Communcation between tasks
+Communication between tasks

 In real life, we generally want some kind of communication between tasks.
 In anyio, it is achieved via the use of memory channels.
 Example:

 - Line 17, we create a memory channel.
 The default size of the channel is 0 which is a good default to prevent bugs related to back pressure.
 If you want an infinite size, just pass the value math.inf but this is rarely a good idea.
-For more litterature about this, I can only recommend you to read this section of trio’s documentation.
+For more literature about this, I can only recommend you read this section of trio’s documentation.

 - In producer and consumer functions, you will notice that we start with the syntax “async with..”.
 This is the correct way to do to ensure correct resource cleanup.

-- If you prefer the traditional approach with a queue, you can combine the sender and receiver of the previous example into an unique object using the StapledStream class.
+- If you prefer the traditional approach with a queue, you can combine the sender and receiver of the previous example into a unique object using the StapledStream class.
 If you do that, create the memory channel with a minimum value of 1 if not, you will have surprises.